 Before air conditioning changed the way we live, work and play, “shotgun-style” houses were built in the deep south.
 Not all experts agree on how the type evolved, but the floor plan aligned the front and back doors, so they could both be opened to provide maximum ventilation.
 The colorful nickname referred to the fact that a shotgun could be fired through the front door and out the back without hitting any walls.

-In DC and other communities across the county, older floor plans featured "sleeping porches," a semi-enclosed space on the back of the house, connected to the main bedrooms where homeowners could get some relief from trying to sleep through the summer heat and humidity.
+Floor plans in turn of the century homes in Cleveland Park and other urban communities across the county, featured "sleeping porches," a semi-enclosed space on the back of the house, connected to the main bedrooms where homeowners could get some relief from trying to sleep through the summer heat and humidity.
 Shotguns are back in vogue, but sleeping porches remain on the architectural sidelines.

 The Open Floor Plan: A Reaction to the Center Hall Colonial

 The center hall colonial is another dominant and somewhat troubled floor plan leftover from the past – and the neighborhoods in and around Washington are full of them.
 "I've never been a fan of them," says Adamstein, "we worked on one where we completely blew it out and removed the staircase so that when you're walking into the house, you see a progression."
 Progression is easily achieved when you can see through a room to your next destination.

 Center halls tend to limit flow and progression, turning rooms into poorly connected islands.
 As our kitchens have mutated into spaces where children do homework, meals are prepared, casual dining occurs, and office chores are completed, the island destination we call the formal dining room has suffered.
 "I personally like the formal dining room as long as you have something else for more casual gatherings," says Adamstein, "I don't think the dining room is needed for two people but if you're entertaining eight to ten, it's a more elegant setting."